bitloops/bitloops-language/examples/README.md

 With this, you're able to do:
 - **Complete rebuilds:** Ultimately, you could rebuild your entire application by re-running the events
-- **Temporal Query:** It is possible to understand the state at any point in time in history by simply running the event log until the point in time we want to analyse
+- **Temporal Query:** It is possible to understand the state at any point in time in history by simply running the event log until the point in time we want to analyze
-- **Event Replay:** It's also possible to correct passt events and compute the state after reversing or correcting a particular event.
+- **Event Replay:** It's also possible to correct passed events and compute the state after reversing or correcting a particular event.
 - **Testing:** If you're keen on running a comprehensive test on a major product addition or enhancement, its possible to run all of the events and understand the implications to the application state

 Event sourcing most definitely sounds like an interesting pattern to implement, however, there are many aspects to consider.
 If you're looking for more details, the [Marting Fowler](https://martinfowler.com/eaaDev/EventSourcing.html) has a great essay on the topic.